 Rianna Walcott – Director and Co-Founder

 Rianna Walcott is a PhD candidate at King’s College London researching black identity formation in digital spaces, and a graduate twice-over from the University of Edinburgh.
-She writes about feminism, race, and literature for publications including gal-dem, Dazed, The Skinny, Vice, the Guardian, and the BBC.
+She writes about feminism, race, and literature for publications including The Wellcome Collection, Dazed, The Skinny, Vice, the Guardian, and the BBC.
 Rianna is co-editor of The Colour of Madness, an anthology about BAME mental health, and in the time she has left over she moonlights as a professional jazz singer.
 Find her on twitter @rianna_walcott, or on her website, riannawalcott.com